 Cancer Survival Statistics: Cohort Definition Using Diagnosis Year

-Multiple-year cohort - includes all patients diagnosed in the most recent years spanning the maximum duration to be estimated.
-Because the multiple-year cohort includes patients diagnosed more recently, it gives a more up-to-date estimate of recent survival.
+Complete Analysis - Includes all patients diagnosed in the most recent years spanning the maximum duration to be estimated.
+For example, in the figures above, the complete analyses would include at a minimum patients diagnosed from 2008-2012, or all patients diagnosed from 2006-2012.
+Because the complete analysis cohort includes patients diagnosed more recently, it gives a more up-to-date estimate of recent survival.

-Period - uses only the most recent interval survival estimate of cases diagnosed in different calendar years (cross-sectional estimate of survival).
-The estimate of period 5-year survival from cases diagnosed between 1997 and 2001 uses the first year interval survival from patients diagnosed in 2001, the two-year interval survival from patients diagnosed in 2000, and so on.
+Period - Uses only the most recent interval survival estimate of cases diagnosed in different calendar years (cross-sectional estimate of survival).
+In Figure 1, the estimate of period 5-year survival from cases diagnosed between 2008 and 2012 uses the first year interval survival from patients diagnosed in 2012, the two-year interval survival from patients diagnosed in 2011, and so on.
 Because period uses only the most recent survival experience, when there is an increasing trend in survival it provides a more up-to-date measure of recent survival (Brenner et al. 2002).
-The method implemented in SEER*Stat differs slightly from Brenner et al., (See Cronin et al., 2003 (PDF) for more information).
+The method implemented in SEER*Stat differs slightly from Brenner et al., (See Cronin et al., 2003 (PDF, 504 KB) for more information).

-Projection Method - models and extrapolates survival using all available information.
-Newly diagnosed patients may desire an estimate of their prospects for long term survival.
+Projection Method - Models and extrapolates survival using all available information.
+Newly diagnosed patients may desire an estimate of their prospects for long-term survival.
 Standard estimates of survival may be outdated since they do not reflect recent advances.
 The projection method fits a regression model to interval relative survival and includes a parameter associated with a trend on diagnosis year.
 The cumulative relative survival in a target year is calculated by multiplying the projected interval survival for that year.
 Because recent trends in survival are estimated and projected, the projection method may provide more up-to-date estimates of survival for newly diagnosed patients.
-This type of modeling can be done through the CanSurv software.
+(Mariotto et al., 2006)